OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-server-webhook.md

 ### Enable Webhook service

-The following [system properties](reference-docs/openvidu-server-params){:target="_blank"} allow enabling and configuring OpenVidu Server Webhook service:
+The following [configuration properties](reference-docs/openvidu-server-params){:target="_blank"} allow enabling and configuring OpenVidu Server Webhook service:

 - **`OPENVIDU_WEBHOOK`**: set it to true to enable webhook service.
 - **`OPENVIDU_WEBHOOK_ENDPOINT`**: configure the HTTP endpoint where OpenVidu Server will send the POST messages with session events.
 This property is mandatory if `OPENVIDU_WEBHOOK` is set to true.